 There is much hype over 5G communications, and there’s much reason for it.
 In today’s ever-connected world, there is a growing demand for faster protocols for data transfer.
 There is an increasing demand to be connected with high-speed data access to power up data-hungry needs, such as high-definition video broadcasting and streaming.

-5G also seems to be a promising stepping stone for IoT devices which have to perpetually connect to the internet to fully live their purpose.
+5G also seems to be a promising stepping stone for IoT devices that have to perpetually connect to the internet to fully live their purpose.